The Estee Lauder Companies Inc. (EL) Stock: A Look at the Monthly Trend

 Is It Worth Investing in The Estee Lauder Companies Inc. (NYSE: EL) Right Now?

-The price-to-earnings ratio for The Estee Lauder Companies Inc. (NYSE: EL) is above average at 66.58x.
-The 36-month beta value for EL is also noteworthy at 1.05.
-There are mixed opinions on the stock, with 18 analysts rating it as a “buy,” 5 rating it as “overweight,” 8 rating it as “hold,” and 1 rating it as “sell.”
+The Estee Lauder Companies Inc. (NYSE: EL) has a higher price-to-earnings ratio of 65.90x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.03.
+Analysts have mixed views on the stock, with 17 analysts rating it as a “buy,” 5 as “overweight,” 9 as “hold,” and 1 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023